khalid-hussain/shaheen/chap2.md

 came in and reported that a few soldiers have arrested and brought a stranger from the border areas, who says that he has brought an important message from Toledo.
 To further his activities, Mughira had not gotten a chance to visit Toledo yet.
 At his signal the stranger was presented before him.
-At this point in time Badr was fourteen years old and was sitting close to his father.
+Badr was then fourteen years old and sitting close to his father.
 The stranger entered the room, looked around and said, "I would like to talk to you in private."

 Mughira gestured the soldier to leave and said, "Okay, speak up!"